FedeIII/timeline/README.md

   - Suggestions for next events
 - UI v2
   - timeline calendar as a grid
+  - simpler timelines calendar (zoomed out) that turn intro single timeline calendar on focus (zooming into the first event)
 - UI v3
   - Zoom in/out in timeline
   - Ongoing event relations in event cards